Thewbi/tiger/chap5/README.md

     printlist(l.rest))
 ```

-The last three statements for a sequence and are all executed by the else-branch!
+The last three statements form a sequence and are all executed by the else-branch!

 It is illegal to return a non-unit as in test15.tig, meaning
 that the the if-then statement (the variant without an else) is not allowed to produce a type!